UBC-MDS/programming-in-python-for-data-science/chapters/en/slides/module3/module3_21.md

   - `left`
   - `right`

-Notes: <br>
+Notes:

+But there are 4 types of joins we could choose from for the `how` argument.

 ---

-  - `outer`: Will return not only the rows with identifying column values that are present in both tables but all the rows in both tables.
-If there are any rows where any of the column values are missing, it will be filled with a `NaN` value.
+  - `outer`

 <!-- end list -->